-Figure 4-11-1: MAC Limit - Configure MAC Limit
+Figure 4-13-1: MAC Limit - Configure MAC Limit

 Object Description

 MAC Limit Enable or disable MAC limit function for the Managed Switch.

 Port Number Indicate port 1 to port 8.

-Limit The maximum number of per-port MAC addresses to be learned (1-64, 0 to
+Limit The maximum number of per-port MAC addresses to be learned disable this port's MAC limit function).
+The maximum number of per-port MAC addresses to be learned (1-64, 0 to

 disable this port's MAC limit function).

-MAC Limit is only functioned on Fast Ethernet port, the Port-1 to Port-8
+MAC Limit is only functioned on Fast Ethernet port. , the Port-1 to Port-8 of VC-820M (or Port-1 to Port-24 of VC).

-4.11.2 MAC Limit Port Status
+4.13.2 MAC Limit Port Status